binipringle/constructs/_texts/0-outlineforbarexam.md

 ## Abstention

-**A federal court may abstain or refuse to hear a particular case when the case includes undecided issues of state law.** The abstention doctrine permits a federal court to defer to a state court to resolve issues of state law.
+A federal court may abstain or refuse to hear a particular case when the case includes undecided issues of state law.

+The abstention doctrine permits a federal court to defer to a state court to resolve issues of state law.
 If resolved via state law, the constitutional issues disappear.
 Thus, proper deference is paid to the state court system and harmonious federal-state relations are furthered.

 Abstention occurs in two ways.
-(1) The federal court may abstain if the meaning of a state law or regulation is unclear.
+(1) The federal court may abstain **if the meaning of a state law or regulation is unclear**.
 In this situation, the state court might interpret the statute so as to avoid the constitutional issue.
-(2) Where a state court proceeding is going on, the federal court will abstain from hearing the same matter.
+(2) Where **a state court proceeding is going on**, the federal court will abstain from hearing the same matter.

 ---

 ### Special Case Rule for the U.S. Supreme Court when Adequate and Independent State Grounds

-If a state court decision involves a federal question but the state court judgment can be supported on an adequate and independent state ground, the Supreme Court will not take jurisdiction.
+If a state court decision involves a federal question but the state court judgment can be supported on an **adequate and independent state ground**, the Supreme Court will not take jurisdiction.
 This is because to do so would be tantamount to rendering an “advisory opinion.”

 Applies only to the Supreme Court.

-**Exception:** If the state court says, in interpreting the state constitution, it was merely copying the federal constitution, then no clear, independent state ground exists; so the doctrine will not apply and the Supreme Court will hear the case.
+Exception: **If the state court says it was merely copying the federal constitution, the doctrine will not apply because there was no independent state ground and the Supreme Court will hear the case.**

-*EXAM TIP: A state law ground will usually be adequate if it invalidates something—a state law or a contract.
+*EXAM TIP: A state law ground will usually be adequate if it invalidates something - a state law or a contract.
 On the other hand, a state law will usually not be adequate if the law or contract is upheld under both state and federal law.*

 ---